timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 To capture the fluid interconnections of the tarot, the EAV model needs to represent complex relationships (numerological, elemental, archetypal, etc.) between cards.
 This might involve relational attributes, mapping tables, and/or dynamic interpretation algorithms.

 To align with Jodorowsky's participatory, evolutionary approach, and enable emergence and querent-supplied content, the model needs to support open-ended attribute values, user-defined attributes, and the accumulation of personal reflections over time.
-At the same time, Bogost's concept of procedural rhetoric suggests the EAV design can make arguments about the nature of tarot, not just store data.
+At the same time, Bogost's work on procedural rhetoric suggests the EAV design can make arguments about the nature of tarot, not just store data.
 The choice of entities, attributes, and their relations will be an expressive medium.

 On the technical side, querying and aggregating data across EAV tables can be complex and inefficient compared to conventional schemas, requiring many joins.
-As the tarot data grows, the model may struggle to deliver responsive query times, especially for real-time, user-facing features.
+As the tarot data grows, the model may struggle to deliver responsive query times, especially for real-time, user-facing features (like the conversational interface we're angling for).

 A lack of strict typing and data validation in EAV can lead to data quality issues, hampering the reliability and consistency of tarot interpretations, even in single-querent contexts.
-The combinatorial explosion of possible tarot arrangements and interpretations enabled by an expressive EAV model may exceed feasible computational limits.
-Mitigations like partial indexes, materialized views, and ETL checks add development overhead.
+The combinatorial explosion (oh no) of possible tarot arrangements and interpretations enabled by an expressive EAV model may rapidly overspill feasible computational limits (even if it wasn't on a Raspberry Pi).
 Intelligent constraints and heuristics will be needed to surface meaningful patterns without excessive latency.

 ### Managing these trade-offs